What sports can you purchase cleat guards for?

 Hypsole cleat guards are currently compatible with select football, soccer, lacrosse, rugby, baseball, and softball cleats.

 What can I do in my cleat guards?

 Your guards are made to help you get from a to b quickly, safely, and easily.
-Once you've put them on, you'll have the ability to walk or jog casually on harder surfaces.
+Once you've put them on, you'll have the ability to walk or jog slowly on harder surfaces.
 Your cleat guards are not meant to be used as sports performance footwear.
-You should not wear them during practices, competitions, or any other intense physical activities (distance running, lifting, etc.).
+You should not wear them during practices, competitions, or any other intense physical activities (running / sprinting, jumping, lifting, etc.).

 Why is Hypsole sizing different than traditional shoe sizing?

 Unlike with traditional shoe sizing, which is based on the size of your foot, the sizing of your cleat guards is based on the size of your cleats.
 Your shoe size measures how much space is provided for your feet inside of your shoes - it does not measure or limit how much material can be used around your feet.
 As a result, cleats can be thin with not a lot of material surrounding your feet, they can be extremely bulky with multiple layers of material padding your feet, and anything in between.
 In other words, while the length of your feet and your shoe size may stay the same, the length of your cleats can drastically vary from model to model.
 Our cleat guard sizing, therefore, is based on cleat length measurements entirely, and not on shoe sizes.

 Do I have to re-measure every time I get a new pair of cleats?